Use image blocks to add images to pages or blog posts in a variety of layouts. Each Image block displays one image.

 - Caption Overlay on Hover - Caption displays over the image in a dark gray bar when the cursor hovers over the image.

-Tip: If you don't see Write caption here, temporarily switch the caption style to Caption Below in the Content tab.
+Tip: If you don't see Add an image description, temporarily switch the caption style to Caption Below in the Content tab.

 Other layouts support a title and subtitle: